pauxy/GCTF-challenges/CTF/Where_Am_I/README.md

 ## Question Text

-i have _ of digisparks hidden in the room/rooms _ ... find it and get the flag!!
+I was out at sea when i found this... it seems to be hiding something...

 Created by paux

 ## Setup Guide
-1. hide digisparks

-## Distribution
-1. hide digisparks
+1. upload code to digisparks

 ## Solution
 1.	when you plug in the digispark, it will open up a notepad and write out text
-2.	while writing the first line, you will notice that the led on the digispark blinking, this is morse code
-3.	when decoding with morsecode, you get `weirdquestionsareweird`
-4.	in nex few line you get a line, presummably the cipher text ,`PWokHvOGw3sRaV1hEC0qSakL1vSImr0T9UeQdvE/TfA=`
+2.	in next few line you will get a line, presummably the cipher text ,`bp9SQPPssHVXgnOOkQ5k91jAfMgC0ur2jfPIwwZh8Cc`
+3.  followed almost immediately by `SbCg==`
+4.	after that you will realise that it is blinking...
-5.	decrypting the cpher text with the key `weirdquestionsareweird` you get the flag
+5.  when decoding with morsecode, you get `weirdquestionrwd`

-## Recommended Reads
+4.	next, for the cipher text add a `=` to it and you will be able to decode by key :)

+### Flag
+`GCTF{th15_435_t00_w31rd_5_m3}`